'It's time to finally learn the rules for crickets': Pep Guardiola thanks 'friend' Virat Kohli for the RCB shirt | ExBulletin

 There is a connection between Guardiola and Kohli as they had an online conversation last year talking about the game.

-Guardiola admitted to an Instagram live with Indian captain Virat Kohli last year that playing behind closed doors is weird and the games feel more like a friendly with no fans.
+Guardiola admitted during an Instagram live with India captain Virat Kohli last year that playing behind closed doors is weird and the games feel more like a friendly with no fans.

 It is not the same without people.
 It’s like a friendly game, it’s not the same.
 We have to do it because the show has to go on.
 We want them to come back.
 It’s a completely different game (without fans).
 You feel that bad moments are less bad moments and good moments are less good moments.
 Playing behind closed doors is weird, Guardiola told Kohli during the Instagram live hosted by Puma India.